the-concierge/concierge/readme.md

 `registry:latest`
 the name and tag of the Docker image we are using

-## I want to create a Variant
+## I want to create an Image
-To create a Variant, the following is required:
+To create/build an image, the following is required:
 - At least one Host
 - At least one Application
-- A private registry is configured
+- (Optional) A private registry is configured
+  - This is required to pushing images to your internal registry after a successful build

 ### Hosts
-At least one Host is required to create Containers and deploy Variants.
+At least one Host is required to create Containers and to build/push images.
 See [Host.md](./docs/host.md)

 ### Applications
 At least one Application should be set up.
 See  [Application.md](./docs/application.md)

-## Clone Container From Another Concierge
-- Head to the **Concierges** view and create a Concierge record
-- Save the new record (`Actions` -> `Save All`)
-- Choose `View Containers` from the Concierge Actions dropdown
-- Choose `Clone Container` from the Container Actions dropdown
-- Complete the dialog and and `Submit`

 [![Analytics](https://ga-beacon.appspot.com/UA-61186849-1/node-concierge/readme)](https://github.com/paypac/node-concierge)